-Recipients must comply with 31 U.S.C. § 1352, which provides that none of the funds provided under a federal financial assistance award may be expended by the recipient to pay any person to influence, or attempt to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any federal action related to a federal award or contract, including any extension, continuation, renewal, amendment, or modification.
+Recipients must comply with 31 U.S.C. § 1352 and 6 C.F.R.
+Part 9, which provide that none of the funds provided under a federal award may be expended by the recipient to pay any person to influence, or attempt to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any federal action related to a federal award or contract, including any extension, continuation, renewal, amendment, or modification.
+Per 6 C.F.R.
+Part 9, recipients must file a lobbying certification form as described in Appendix A to 6 C.F.R.
+Part 9 or available on Grants.gov as the Grants.gov Lobbying Form and file a lobbying disclosure form as described in Appendix B to 6 C.F.R.
+Part 9 or available on Grants.gov as the Disclosure of Lobbying Activities (SF-LLL).

-XXIII.
+XXII.
 National Environmental Policy Act

-Recipients must comply with the requirements of the National Environmental Policy Act of 1969, (NEPA) Pub.
-L. 91-190 (1970) (codified as amended at 42 U.S.C. § 4321 et seq. and the Council on Environmental Quality (CEQ) Regulations for Implementing the Procedural Provisions of NEPA, which require recipients to use all practicable means within their authority, and consistent with other essential considerations of national policy, to create and maintain conditions under which people and nature can exist in productive harmony and fulfill the social, economic, and other needs of present and future generations of Americans.
+Recipients must comply with the requirements of the National Environmental Policy Act of 1969, Pub.
+L. No. 91-190 (1970) (codified as amended at 42 U.S.C. § 4321 et seq.)
+(NEPA) and the Council on Environmental Quality (CEQ) Regulations for Implementing the Procedural Provisions of NEPA, which require recipients to use all practicable means within their authority, and consistent with other essential considerations of national policy, to create and maintain conditions under which people and nature can exist in productive harmony and fulfill the social, economic, and other needs of present and future generations of Americans.

-XXIV.
+XXIII.
 Nondiscrimination in Matters Pertaining to Faith-Based Organizations